 A percentage of children who have received early intervention and high quality classroom programs will experience persistent and severe difficulties with the literacy demands of the regular classroom.
 These students will be at a high risk of non-school completion.
 Principles of Tier 3 specialist teaching must include: An integrated program of phonology, syllable instruction, morphology, syntax and semantics; direct thorough instruction; structured and sequential learning; multi-sensory activities and meta-cognitive strategies.

 Special Provisions in SACE Examinations for those with Learning Disabilities Changes to be made:

 Recognition by the SACE board of the processing difficulties of all students with Dyslexia and Specific Learning Disabilities and the need for SACE to allow extra time and accommodations in alignment with the recommendations from current research.
 Dyslexia and Specific Learning Disabilities do not ‘go away’ they impact on a person for life.
-The SACE board needs to be prompt in its response to applications for accommodations.
+The SACE board has implemented accommodations and we will monitor their implementation.